• Skip to primary navigation

 Jump to Recipe Print Recipe

-This hot toddy is made with orange-spiced Constant Comment tea and flavored with just a few cinnamon sticks and cloves.
-This classic whisky cocktail with an autumn-tea twist will warm your soul and sooth your sniffly nose.
+This Thanksgiving hot toddy is a cocktail made with orange-spiced Constant Comment tea and whisky.
+Garnished with cinnamon, cloves and orange, this classic whisky cocktail with an autumn twist will warm your family’s souls before and after dinner.

-A Constant Comment tea bag on top of a few maple leaves and dry flowers on a black table.
+A Constant Comment tea bag on a table with dry flowers and leaves.

 And for more inspiration, follow me on INSTAGRAM @shekeepsalovelyhome, on PINTEREST and FACEBOOK!
 And if you ever make any of my tasty drinks or treats, take a picture and tag me.
 I want to see!